amreis/image-waves/README.md

 How to Contribute
 ===========
-Start by Cloning the repository, the clone URL should be somewhere around here -> \n When you feel like contributing, submit a pull request.
+Start by Cloning the repository, the clone URL should be somewhere around here -> <br />
+When you feel like contributing, submit a pull request.